ConEmu/ConEmu.github.io/ru/Tasks.md

 * [Do an offline installation into Visual Studio](http://stackoverflow.com/a/15000559/1405560)

-### Add default tasks  {#add-default-tasks}
+## Add/refresh default tasks  {#add-default-tasks}

 In case you have installed new application (for example new Visual Studio version) the new task is not created automatically by ConEmu without user's request.

-Just open ‘Tasks’ settings page and press ‘Add default tasks...’ button.
+If you want to add missed tasks, or recreate existing tasks with default (recommended) parameters, just open ‘[Tasks](SettingsTasks.html)’ settings page and press ‘Add/recreate default tasks...’ button.
 ConEmu will confirm the action (‘Yes’ - add missed tasks; ‘No’ - rewrite existing tasks with defaults) and you will get new tasks at the end of the Tasks list!